Submandibular gland

 The paired submandibular glands (historically known as submaxillary glands) are major salivary glands located beneath the floor of the mouth.
-They each weigh about 15 grams and contribute some 60–67% of unstimulated saliva secretion; on stimulation their contribution decreases in proportion as the parotid secretion rises to 50%.
-The average length of the normal human submandibular salivary gland is approximately 27 mm, while the average width is approximately 14.3 mm.
+In adult humans, they each weigh about 15 grams and contribute some 60–67% of unstimulated saliva secretion; on stimulation their contribution decreases in proportion as parotid gland secretion rises to 50%.
+The average length of the normal adult human submandibular salivary gland is approximately 27 mm, while the average width is approximately 14.3 mm.

 Structure

-Lying superior to the digastric muscles, each submandibular gland is divided into superficial and deep lobes, which are separated by the mylohyoid muscle:
+Each submandibular gland is divided into a superficial lobe and a deep lobe, the two being separated by the mylohyoid muscle: